invictus-integration/docs-ifa/versioned_docs/version-v6.0.0/dashboard/security/03_roles.md

   | Operations on flows*     | 🔴       | 🟢        | 🟢             |
   | View folder/flows        | 🟢       | 🟢        | 🟢             |

-> \* *Flows originating from LogicApps workflows can be resubmitted, resumed, and ignored via the Dashboard.*
+> \* *Flows originating from Azure Logic Apps workflows can be resubmitted, resumed, and ignored via the Dashboard.*